 Your overall health impacts your ability to reproduce.
 This makes sense for all animals and especially for humans.

-There are quite a few genetic variants that affect very basic aspects of health that also affect fertility.
+There are quite a few genetic variants affecting the very basic aspects of health that also affect fertility.
 You need healthy egg cells in order to get pregnant.
 This list is a bit of a hodge-podge of some of those variants that affect the quality of the oocyte.[ref]

 The ‘sleep hormone’ does a lot in the body.
 Within cells, it acts as a natural antioxidant, reducing reactive oxygen species.
 Melatonin receptors are found in high levels in the ovaries and in the follicle cells.
 Melatonin turns out to be fairly important in egg quality for IVF.[ref][ref][ref][ref]
 Melatonin also may play a role in keeping the mother’s body from rejecting the fetus.[ref]

 How can you increase melatonin?
-Two free things you can do that will greatly impact melatonin levels: Block 100% of blue light at night, get out in the sunshine during the day.
+Two free things you can do that will greatly impact melatonin levels: Block 100% of blue light at night and get out in the sunshine during the day.

 Vitamin A can be obtained in the diet in retinol forms from animal sources or in beta-carotene in plants.
 The beta-carotene form has to be converted by the body into the retinol form — which is where genetics comes into play.

 Note that while essential in the right amount, too much vitamin A, through drugs like Accutane (isotretinoin, acne medicine) or through really high levels of vitamin A supplements, can cause birth defects.